 1: Locate and Design Search Boxes Strategically

-The more clearly you position your search box, the easier it'll be for your customers to find it and conduct search queries.
-It may be difficult to spot if your search bar is small or poorly located.
-Visitors may leave your site prematurely if they cannot find your search box easily.
+The more you position your search box, the easier it’ll be for your customers to find it and conduct search queries.
+It may be difficult to spot if your search bar is small or well-located.
+Visitors may leave your site prematurely if they need help finding your search box.

-It would be best if you also placed search boxes on every page of your website.
+Please also place search boxes on every page of your website.
 If your shopper has to return to your home page to search, it may drive them away – resulting in a lost lead or sale.
 Try to position the search box in a similar spot on every page for easy access.

 2: Make Search Boxes Large Enough to Fit Most Search Queries